BSides Tallinn 2025

 In total I held 8 tabletop games (Half a day each) in 4 different offices, total participants ~100.
 3 different main scenarios and some variations.

-My talk would be about (general + personal experience)
+My talk would be about the experience and suggestions (general + personal experience)